maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 - Specify a space manually, and explore the space using transparent techniques such as Grid Search or Randomized Search
 - Use model-based techniques such as Bayesian Hyperparameter Optimization

 Grid search and Randomized search are the two most popular methods for hyper-parameter optimization of any model.
-In both cases, the aim is to test a set of parameters whose range has been specified by the users, and observe the outcome in terms of performance of the model.
+In both cases, the aim is to test a set of parameters whose range has been specified by the users and observe the outcome in terms of performance of the model.
 However, the way the parameters are tested is quite different between Grid Search and Randomized Search.

 To illustrate the concepts presented below, we will use a Kaggle Credit Card Fraud Detection dataset.
 The main idea will be to compare the time, the number of combinations tested, the guarantees and the performance of each approach.

 The dataset can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-It contains transactions made by credit cards in September 2013 by european cardholders.
+It contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

 It contains only numerical input variables which are the result of a PCA transformation.
 Unfortunately, due to confidentiality issues, the original features are not provided.
 Features V1, V2, ...
 V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
+The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 ```python
 import pandas as pd